jreisinger/gokatas/README.md

 I've been learning to program in Go.
 I work in the sysadmin/devops and security areas so I usually don't get to program every day.
 But I still want to keep my skills fresh.
 Maybe even improve them.
 I use gokatas as one of the ways to achieve this.
-I also sometimes use it as a copy/paste reference.
+I also use them as reference or blueprints.

 ## How

 It's important to practice regularly.
-So you need to create a habit.
+You need to create a habit.
 Start by setting a goal that you can meet, e.g. 15 minutes every day before work.
 At first it's fine even if you only read through one of the katas.
 After some time it will require much less will power, it will become natural.

-If you feel comfortable enough with a kata stop practicing it for some time and pick up one that is slighly beyond your current ability.
-Try to write, run or test the code and (most probably) debug it before looking up the solution.
+If you feel comfortable enough with a kata stop practicing it for some time and pick up one that is slightly beyond your current ability.
+Try to write, run or test the code before looking up the solution.

 ## Initial setup